CPSC304GP33/Recipes/README.md

 - ResetUserPassword table was removed as the functionality strayed from the purpose of our application
 - SendNotifTo table was removed as the functionality strayed from the purpose of our application
 - Bookkeeper manages Book User relation and table was added as we redefined the job of Bookkeepers

+Credit to taniarascia.com for the tutorial on creating a simple CRUD database app we based our project on!